GGiallombardo/DCA-SVM-RkSOP/README.md

 # Feature_Selection_SVM
-SVM-based feature selection via k-norm reformulation of sparse optimization and DC programming
+SVM-based feature selection via k-norm reformulation of sparse optimization and DC programming.

+See the folder "DataSets" for some well known test-instances in binary classification.